phx-zach-childs/hello-world/README.md

 This repository is for practicing the GitHub Flow.
 This is my first GitHub Repository!

-I am learning how to proper;y use github so that I can store all of the code that I have been working on in one easy to access place.
+I am learning how to properly use github so that I can store all of the code that I have been working on in one easy to access place.